momentohq/public-dev-docs/docs/cache/develop/authentication/api-keys.md

 :::info

-You are not able to create "super-user" API keys via the Momento SDK.
-However, you *can* create fine-grain access controlled keys!
+It is not possible to create "super-user" API keys via the Momento SDK; these may only be created in the console.
+However, you *can* use the SDK to create API keys with specific permissions, via fine-grain access control!
 Check out our [Auth API reference page](./../api-reference/auth.md) for more details.

 :::

 ## Creating an API key

-While you are certainly allowed to create API keys via our SDK, it is generally recommended to use the [Momento console](https://console.gomomento.com/tokens).
+While it is possible to create API keys via the Momento SDK, it is generally recommended to use the [Momento console](https://console.gomomento.com/tokens).
 This allows you to monitor and maintain your long-lived keys visually, making sure you don't accidentally open up a security hole in your account.

 ### Step 1: Sign up or log into the Momento console